 The rapid and widespread use of computers and information technology has generated a need for highly trained workers proficient in various job functions.
 These specialists include computer scientists, database administrators, and network systems and data communication analysts.
 The information technology field requires people who show leadership skills, the ability to concentrate and pay close attention to detail, and the ability to work on a number of tasks simultaneously.

-MCC has transferable Associate of Arts (AA) degree with a Computer Science/MIS emphasis for those who want to transfer their MCC credits and complete a baccalaureate/bachelor’s degree or other advanced degree at a university.
+MCC has an Associate of Arts (AA) transfer degree for those who want to transfer their MCC credits and complete a baccalaureate/bachelor’s degree or other advanced degree at a university.
 In many instances, transfer colleges and universities accept this degree as equivalent to their own general education requirements.

 Admissions Partnership Program with Iowa State, UNI and Iowa